 Potty training can be a challenging process, and accidents are inevitable, especially in the early stages.
 It's essential to remain patient and avoid scolding or punishing your Sheltie for accidents.
 Negative reactions can create anxiety and hinder the training process.

-Learn to recognize your Sheltie's signals when they need to go.
+Learn to recognise your Sheltie's signals when they need to go.
 Some dogs may scratch at the door, bark, or whine.
 Paying attention to these cues can help you take them outside promptly.

 Use consistent verbal cues, such as "go potty" or "do your business," when your Sheltie is outside.
 Over time, they will associate these cues with the act of elimination.